Ta1grr/Tai-s-Web-Development-Blog/content/blog/Lambda-Labs-Week-1/index.md

 We were able to write the proper callback to check if the user logging in exist in the database, if they do exist then they can proceed to the application or else redirect them to the sign-up page.

-**The code Jared and I written together to add new emailaddress column in the database.**
+**The code Jared and I wrote together to add new emailaddress column in the database.**

 ![Migration codes](./Migration_codes.png)

-**The code Jared and I written together to add/check users in the database.**
+**The code Jared and I wrote together to add/check users in the database.**

 ![Adding users to database](./Adding_user_to_database.png)